sayheekim/export-microservice/ReadMe.md

 # How to Receive Data

--   Once the service is triggered at an endpoint, it will automatically send the export file back to the client.
+-   Once the service is triggered at an endpoint, it will automatically send the export file back.
 -   You should automatically be prompted to save the export, which will be in .csv or .json file, depending on which endpoint was requested.
 -   You can also customize the names the files will be downloaded as, by changing the "download_name" parameter in the send\_\_file() methods inside export-service.py.